Learn how to make goat cheese using a traditional cultured recipe. It’s an easy and delicious cheese for beginners. Try one of the six flavor options!

-If this is your first time making cheese, read about how to make cheese at home for more details on each of the steps in this recipe.
+If this is your first time making cheese, check out my post on how to make cheese at home.
+It will provide more details on each of the steps in this recipe.

 - Olive tapenade